 Any Roman will agree, the best way to whet your appetite before digging into a personal pizza is with fritti: deep-fried goodies that are tasty, comforting and oh-so-satisfying.
 A classic choice is the supplì, a fried rice-ball mixed with ragù and mozzarella and cooked to perfection.
 Try it at I Supplì, a takeaway joint in Trastevere that makes delicious variations.

-Another fried favorite is Fiori di Zucca, battered zucchini flowers stuffed with mozzarella and anchovies.
-Not only is it a beautiful dish, it is extremely flavorful: picture the mozzarella oozing and the anchovies give it a nice kick.
+Another fried favourite is fiori di zucca, which are battered zucchini flowers stuffed with mozzarella and anchovies.
+Not only is it a beautiful dish, it is extremely flavourful: oozing mozzarella with a nice kick from the anchovies.
 If you’d prefer to try it sans fish though, Emma makes a delightful version with only mozzarella (you can’t go wrong with any of the fritti here).

-Cod is popular in Mediterranean cuisine and is a staple of Roman Jewish cuisine.
-In Rome you’ll find the salted cod fried in an eggy batter and served piping hot.
-Taste it at Dar Filettaro, a minuscule spot with a bright ‘Filetti di Baccalà’ sign near Campo de Fiori that has been serving up the fish to hungry patrons since the 1950s – and the aesthetic hasn’t changed one bit.
+Cod is popular in Mediterranean cuisine and is a staple of Roman-Jewish cuisine.
+In Rome, you’ll find the salted cod fried in an eggy batter and served piping hot.
+Taste it at Dar Filettaro a Santa Barbara, a minuscule spot with a bright “filetti di baccalà” sign near Campo de’ Fiori that has been serving up the fish to hungry patrons since the 1950s – and the aesthetic hasn’t changed one bit.

-Roman artichokes are another mainstay of Roman Jewish cuisine and they just may change the way you think of this vegetable.
-Artichokes cooked alla Romana style are braised, stuffed with herbs and sprinkled with lemon until they acquire a buttery texture and melt in your mouth.
+Roman artichokes are another mainstay of Roman-Jewish cuisine, and they just may change the way you think of this vegetable.
+Artichokes cooked alla romana style are braised, stuffed with herbs and sprinkled with lemon until they acquire a buttery texture and melt in your mouth.
 They’re a seasonal appetizer, so you’ll only find artichokes on the menu in the spring and fall.
-Order them at a typical trattoria such as Hosteria Romana.
+Order them at a typical trattoria such as Hostaria Romana.

-Each region of Italy has its preferred street food and in Rome it is certainly pizza by the slice.
-While Romans tend to stick to simple pairings (tomato sauce with parsley, focaccia with rosemary and sea salt), Gabriele Bonci has inaugurated a whole new world of flavors at Pizzarium.
-His creative combinations span all flavors and shades of the rainbow: figs with Parmesan, pumpkin cream with mozzarella and pancetta… Be sure to order a selection of slices for the best experience.
+Each region of Italy has its preferred street food, and in Rome it is certainly pizza by the slice (al taglio).
+While Romans tend to stick to simple pairings (tomato sauce with parsley, focaccia with rosemary and sea salt), Gabriele Bonci has inaugurated a whole new world of flavours at Bonci Pizzarium.
+His creative combinations span all flavours and shades of the rainbow: figs with Parmesan, pumpkin cream with mozzarella and pancetta… Be sure to order a selection of slices for the best experience.

-Though pizza was originally invented in Naples, the Roman version is thinner, crisper, and lighter than its Neapolitan cousin.
-Again, flavors tend towards simple: many Romans opt for a classic margherita or add a pair of ingredients.
+Though pizza was originally invented in Naples, the Roman version is thinner, crisper and lighter than its Neapolitan cousin.
+Again, flavours tend towards simple: many Romans opt for a classic margherita or add a pair of ingredients.
 For more oomph, order the capricciosa topped with prosciutto, mushrooms, olives and a hard-boiled egg.
-Da Remo in Testaccio makes a great pie in a traditional atmosphere for an all-around Roman atmosphere.
+Da Remo in Testaccio makes a great pie in a traditional atmosphere for an all-around Roman vibe.

-Amatriciana is another favorite: this tomato-based pasta also features crispy guanciale (cured pork jowl) and is typically served with bucatini noodles, which are similar to thicker, hollow spaghetti.
-Be careful because you can make a mess slurping up the deliciousness of this dish – at Da Bucatino you’ll be handed a stylish bib to avoid any accidents!
+Amatriciana is another favourite: this tomato-based pasta also features crispy guanciale (cured pork jowl) and is typically served with bucatini noodles, which are like thicker spaghetti, but hollow in the middle.
+Be careful, because you can make a mess slurping up the deliciousness of this dish – at Da Bucatino you’ll be handed a stylish bib to avoid any accidents!